-Princethorpe is not and never will be an examination factory, but we do take great pride in trying to ensure that all our pupils achieve the best possible academic results; our 2018 A-level and GCSE results are very strong indicators that the school's academic achievements across the ability range continue to go from strength to strength.
+Princethorpe is not and never will be an examination factory, but we do take great pride in trying to ensure that all our pupils achieve the best possible academic results; our 2019 A-level and GCSE results are very strong indicators that the school's academic achievements across the ability range continue to go from strength to strength.

-This summer (2018) at the top end 34% of all A-level grades were A^ or A and 80% of grades were C or better; at GCSE over 25% of pupils received at least seven A^ or A grades.
+This summer (2019) at the top end 30% of all A-level and Extended Project Qualification grades were A or A and over 75% of grades were C or better; at GCSE over 28% of pupils received at least eight A or A grades.